This delicious split pea soup is the perfect antidote for the winter blues and all that ales you. It's comforting, filling, and really, really good.

 Split Pea Soup on the Stove

-- Add the vegetable broth (start with 7 cups), split peas, smoked paprika, oregano, salt, cumin, pepper and bay leaves and bring to a boil.
-Reduce the heat, cover and simmer for 90 minutes, until the split peas are tender (check the soup after 45 minutes and if it's too thick, add another cup of broth).
-Remove the bay leaves before serving
+- Add the vegetable broth (start with 7 cups), split peas, smoked paprika, oregano, salt, cumin, pepper, and bay leaves, and bring to a boil.
+Reduce the heat, cover, and simmer for 90 minutes, until the split peas are tender (check the soup after 45 minutes and if it's too thick, add another cup of broth).
+Remove and discard the bay leaves before eating the soup.

 Split Pea Soup on the Instant Pot